BBVA/mist/mist/catalog/CONTRIBUTE.md

 print(r)
 ```

-#### Implementing an asyncronous command (nmap)
+#### Implementing an asynchronous command (nmap)

-We are going to modify the previous syncronous implementation to support asyncronous calls.
+We are going to modify the previous synchronous implementation to support asynchronous calls.

 ```bash
 function findOpenPorts(ip, ports) {